coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 <start>

-10.open your favorite app and use the keyboard
+10. open your favorite app and use the keyboard

 ---